 - If you sell personal assets, make sure you save receipts to prove the source of funds.
 Acceptable items usually include automobiles, coins, art, and antiques.

-Tip: Make sure assets are in personal accounts and seasoned long before applying for a mortgage!
+Tip: At the end of the day, make sure assets are in personal accounts and seasoned long before applying for a mortgage!